 Sam Le’s unlawful arrest

-In March of 2017, Sam Le was detained at Liverpool train station after officers suspected he stole the concession card he was using.
+In March of 2017, Sam Le was detained at Chippendale train station after officers suspected he stole the concession card he was using.
 Mr Le, just 24 at the time, had a legitimate reason to be using the concession card, but was nonetheless believed by the officers to be young and fit and not fitting of a card.

 The transcript that was recorded by the plaintiff demonstrated effectively that he was not allowed to move from the spot where he had been stopped by the officers, despite him missing his train.
 The following excerpt demonstrates how Mr Le was forbidden from moving until the officers believed their work was done: